NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-3.0-Preview.md

 ## Brand New UI

-The first thing you'll notice about NuGet 3.0 Preview is our brand new UI.
+The first thing you notice about NuGet 3.0 Preview is our brand new UI.
 It's no longer a modal dialog; it's now a full Visual Studio document window.
 This allows you to open the UI for multiple projects (and/or the solution) at once, tear the window off to another monitor, dock it however you'd like, etc.

 ![The new NuGet UI](./media/NuGet-3.0-Preview/new-ui.png)